 How to Enable/Disable Screenshots in Microsoft Edge

-You enable or disable saving screenshots for website history in Microsoft Edge to control whether thumbnail previews of visited pages appear in your history.
-This feature, available in recent versions of the Chromium-based Edge browser, helps you quickly identify and revisit websites.
+You enable or disable screenshots in Microsoft Edge to control whether the browser saves thumbnail previews of visited web pages in your browsing history.

 Enable or disable Save screenshots for site History in Edge